Dirk1966/NotPad/README.md

  * DEBUG_NOTPAD=1
  * EDITOR_NOTPAD="ls -l"

-ToDo: Support file names with spaces and "weird" characters.
+ToDo: Support of file name characters like " " should work
+      now, but more difficult characters but the german Umlaut "ö" are tested.